 It provided that:

-- The industrial development board would issue as much as $2 billion in industrial revenue bonds to help Google finance facilities and equipment on the property, and;
+- The industrial development board would issue as much as $2 billion in industrial revenue bonds to help Google finance additional facilities and equipment on the property, and;

 - Google would be relieved from paying any taxes on the land for 20 years, and pay no taxes on its equipment and buildings for four years, and in subsequent years pay only portions.